yoonj4/LiquidHacksBot/docs/commands.md

 Commands

 /newgame

+  -  Check database if user exists
+  -  If (no user exists)
       -  Enter Username
       -  "Choose your Main."
           -  Set fighter proficiency to 20
       -  Provide quick story prompt
+  -  Else (user exists)
+      -  "Your game already exists with this discord profile.
+Delete your game with /restart to start over"

 /stats

   Reports profile of user.
     -  Name
     -  Player Level